Charlotte Mint: History

 Following the first documented discovery of gold in the United States, the country's first gold mine was established in North Carolina at the Reed Gold Mine.
-As no mints existed in the Charlotte area, miners had to send their gold dust to Philadelphia to be melted and coined.
+Other gold was dug from up to 600 mines in Mecklenburg County, with the primary city source being the Rudisill Gold Mine near downtown.
+Prior to the creation of a Government mint, gold was made into coins stamped "Bechtler," for the minter.
+Some miners sent their gold dust to Philadelphia to be melted and coined.
 The transportation process was difficult, slow, expensive, and dangerous; frustration with this system led to the creation of private gold coining operations in the Charlotte area.
 However, making gold into local money had its own inherent problems, such as accurate weighing and determining fineness.
 In the spring of 1831, North Carolina merchants and miners petitioned Congress for a branch mint in the Charlotte region to reduce the risk of transporting gold.
 They received no response until three years later when the United States Treasury began to investigate private coining operations and recognized North Carolina's need for more federal coinage.

 On March 3, 1835, the United States Congress approved an Act 115 to 60 to establish several branch mints; the act stated, "...one branch [to be established] at the town of Charlotte, in Mecklenburg County, in the state of North Carolina, for the coinage of gold only...And for the purpose of purchasing sites, erecting suitable buildings, and completing the necessary combinations of machinery...for the branch at Charlotte, fifty thousand dollars".
 This Act also authorized mints at Dahlonega, Georgia, and New Orleans, Louisiana, after President Andrew Jackson signed it into law.

 Production

-In November, 1835, Levi Woodbury, Secretary of the Treasury, was notified by Samuel MeComb that he had purchased from William Carson and F. L. Smith a full square containing 4 acres of land for $1,500.00, which is now the 400 block of West Trade Street.
+In November, 1835, Levi Woodbury, Secretary of the Treasury, was notified by Samuel MeComb that he had purchased from William Carson and F. L. Smith a full square containing 4 acres of land for $1,500.00 (equal to $ today), which is now the 400 block of West Trade Street.
 Proposals for erection of the building were advertised and the contract was awarded to Perry & Ligon, of Raleigh, NC on October 15, 1835 at a price of $29,800.00.
 In 1836, construction on the Charlotte Mint began.
 It opened for business on July 27, 1837.
 Only raw gold was processed and refined until March 28, 1838, when the first $5 gold half eagle was struck in Charlotte.
 Later that year, $2½ quarter eagles were minted, and 1849 production started on a small gold dollar.
 All gold coinage coming from this mint has a "C" mint mark to distinguish it from other sister mints then in operation.
 The Charlotte Mint issued over $5 million in gold coins over the course of nine years – 1849-55, 1857, and 1859.
 Coins produced in 1850, '52, '55, and '59 are considered rare or very rare.